GuruSR/Watchy_GSR/Override Information.md

 `void OverrideBitmap()` { return true/{false}; } // This function lets you stop the Design.Face.Bitmap from drawing if you return `true`.

 `void OverrideSleepBitmap()` { return true/{false}; } // This function lets you stop the Design.Face.SleepBitmap from drawing if you return `true`.

+**Version 1.4.4 Additions**

+Locale and Menu Override are the main offerings available, instructions will be forthcoming for the Locale setup.
+For Menu Overriding, users can tell Watchy GSR that they'll handle the Menu button, can also call `ShowDefaultMenu()` to bring the Watchy GSR Default Menu up for usage when wanted, if the author makes a mistake or there is a bug, the standard Watchy GSR Default Menu can be called up by holding the Menu button down for 10 seconds.

 **How to Make Your Own Version**